W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 :::

-5. Nothing and everything cannot coëxist.
+5. Nothing and everything cannot coexist.
 ²To believe in one is to deny the other.
 ³Fear is really nothing and love is everything.
 ⁴Whenever light enters darkness, the darkness is abolished.